Important Events and Messages

-You may sign up in the Atrium or e-mail us with your requested slot.
-Please also let us know if you would like to be added to the IHNA contact list.
-We will contact you prior to host weeks and update you on training and volunteer opportunities (you will need to participate in a brief training prior to volunteering for the first time).
+If you have an interest in volunteering to serve during host weeks and would like to be added to the IHNA contact list, please e-mail us with your contact information.
+We will make sure you are contacted several weeks prior to the upcoming host weeks and are aware of the training and volunteer opportunities (you will need to participate in a brief training prior to volunteering for the first time).

 Susan Boatwright and Frank Sherrill, IHNA Co-Coordinators

 The Wayne F. Middendorf Memorial Concert Series presents: Martha Thomas, Concert Pianist, “Music Old and New”.
 More information is available here.